 How do we decide which estrogen to use and how to take it?

 Some types of estrogen are available in patches, gels, sprays and creams while others come in tablets.
-In other countries, there are even more options (there is an estrogen releasing vaginal ring in the UK).
-Tablet estrogen is generally cheaper to buy and most pharmacies will have them in stock but when sex hormones are swallowed, they go through the liver in what is known as First Pass Effect before they reach the main blood supply.
-The oral estrogen is metabolised in the liver and can be linked to more HRT-related side-effects and risks than estrogen that is delivered directly through the skin or vagina and into the main blood supply.

-Avoiding first pass metabolism is often beneficial when compared to taking estrogen orally as it:
+In other countries, there are even more options; there are estrogen-releasing implants and an estrogen releasing vaginal ring in the UK.

+Tablet estrogen is generally cheaper to buy and most pharmacies will have them in stock however when sex hormones are swallowed, they go through the liver in what is known as First Pass Effect before they reach the main blood supply.
+The oral estrogen is metabolised in the liver and this process can trigger unwanted changes or sometimes be linked to more side-effects and risks than estrogen that is delivered directly through the skin and into the main blood supply.
+Avoiding first pass liver metabolism is often beneficial when compared to taking estrogen orally as it:

-- Avoids non-absorption in people with GI absorption problems. - > Does not alter coagulation factors and so is not linked to an increase risk of blood clots (thrombosis) or stroke. - Can lower triglycerides. - Does not increase in blood pressure. - Has less impact on blood sugar and thyroid hormones. - May have less impact on headache and migraine.
+- > Avoids non-absorption in people with gut absorption problems. - Does not alter coagulation factors and so is not usually linked to an increased risk of blood clots (thrombosis) or stroke. - > Can lower triglycerides. - Does not increase blood pressure. - > Has less impact on blood sugar and thyroid hormones. - > May have less impact on headache and migraine.

-But for most women who are otherwise fit and well, oral estrogen may be a convenient, inexpensive and a safe choice.
+But for most women who are otherwise fit and well, oral estrogen may be a convenient, inexpensive and safe choice.

-Progestagen is another important ovarian hormone.
+Progestagen is another important ovarian hormone usually used in HRT.
 It plays a key role in the menstrual cycle and period regulation not to mention supporting pregnancy.
 Its main function in HRT is to protect the lining of the womb from the effects of the HRT estrogen.
 Estrogen causes womb lining thickening and cellular change - these are necessary in preparation for pregnancy.
 With HRT use, we want to keep the womb lining stable and thin - this is the progestogen's main job.

-HRT estrogen must never be used for any length of time without some other hormone - usually a progestagen - to prevent womb lining development.
-Left unchecked, estrogen used on its own can cause a womb lining cancer.
+HRT estrogen must never be used for any length of time without some other hormone usually a progestagen - to prevent unwanted womb lining changes.
+Left unchecked, estrogen used on its own can cause a womb lining cancer in rare cases.
 If you do not have a womb (hysterectomised) you usually do not take any progestagen.